Ryan Pulock scores in OT, Islanders beat Rangers 3-2 - WHIZ News

 PENALTIES

-Two nights after the Rangers’ Mika Zibanejad was whistled for the game’s only penalty in a 4-1 win, each time was called for three.
+Two nights after the Rangers’ Mika Zibanejad was whistled for the game’s only penalty, each team was called for three.
 The Islanders went 1 for 3 on the power play, and the Rangers were 0 for 3.

+The Islanders acquired 2020 Stanley Cup-winning D Braydon Coburn from Ottawa for a 2022 seventh-round pick.
+The 36-year-old has two points in 16 games with the Senators this season.

-The Islanders placed F Ross Johnston on IR and moved F Oliver Wahlstrom from the taxi squad to the roster.
+In other roster moves Sunday, the Islanders placed F Ross Johnston on IR and moved F Oliver Wahlstrom from the taxi squad to the roster.
 Wahlstrom replaced Leo Komarov in the active lineup.
-Coach Barry Trotz said F Michael Dal Colle ‘is progressing’ with his lower-body injury but isn’t ready to play yet.
-Trotz added that returning for the upcoming games at Boston is possible.

-With the exception of Shesterkin starting in place of Alexandar Georgiev, the Rangers used the same lineup as they did in a 4-1 win over the Islanders on Friday night.

 SPECIAL DATE